 It's interesting to note that sulfur-containing fertilizers were first used to improve the flavor of asparagus late in the 17th century and descriptions of asparagus pee began to appear shortly thereafter.

 Some people don't notice anything different about their urine after eating asparagus.
 Scientists who study these things have proposed a couple different reasons for the lack of asparagus pee in these individuals.
 One hypothesis is that genetic differences prevent the metabolism of the odor-producing compounds from occurring.
-The other possibility is that those people may produce the odors but have a genetic defect that prevents them from actually being able to detect them so they don't think their urine smells any different after eating asparagus.
+The other possibility is that those people may produce the odors but have a genetic defect that prevents them from being able to detect those odors, so they don't think their urine smells any different after eating asparagus.

 Gearhart HL, Pierce SK, Payne-Bose D. "Volatile organic components in human urine after ingestion of asparagus."
 Clin Chem.
 1977 Oct;23(10):1941.